Mapping Multi-Modal Fare Zones to PostGIS Polygons

 CREATE INDEX IF NOT EXISTS idx_fare_zones_valid ON fare_zones (valid_from, valid_to);

-The pipeline below shows how each polygon flows through CRS normalization, topology repair, and precedence resolution, with unrepairable geometries quarantined:
+The flow below shows how each polygon moves through CRS normalization, topology repair, and precedence resolution, with unrepairable geometries quarantined:

 import logging